A 3-Manifold with no Real Projective Structure: Proof of Main Theorem

-The zero set of $V$ consists of a point source, a point sink, and a ${\mathbb P}^1$ with hyperbolic dynamics in the transverse direction.
-Every flowline either starts at the source or ends at the sink.
+\begin{lemma}Case $C=C_2$ is impossible. \end{lemma} \begin{proof} The zero set of $V$ consists of a point source, a point sink, and a ${\mathbb P}^1$ with hyperbolic dynamics in the transverse direction.
+Every flowline either starts at the source, or ends at the sink, or does both.
 Let $S_1,S_2$ be small spheres around the source and sink transverse to the flow.
 The quotient map $X\rightarrow\Lf$ embeds each of these spheres, and the union is all of $\Lf.$

-It is easy to check that $X$ is obtained from $S_1$ and $S_2$ by the following identifications.
+It is easy to check that $\Lf$ is obtained from $S_1$ and $S_2$ by the following identifications.
 Regard each sphere as a copy of the unit sphere, $S^2,$ in ${\mathbb R}^3.$ Decompose this sphere into an equator and northern and southern hemispheres: where

 Using the identifications of $S_1$ and $S_2$ with $S^2$ identify $D_+\subset S_1$ with $D_+\subset S_2$ using the identity map.
 Identify $D_-\subset S_1$ with $D_-\subset S_2$ using the map $(x_1,x_2,x_3)\mapsto(-x_2,x_1,x_3).$